-We have elected to be taxed as a REIT under the Internal Revenue Code, as amended ("the Code").
+ARMOUR is an externally managed Maryland corporation incorporated in 2008.
+The Company is managed by ACM, an investment advisor registered with the SEC (see Note 11 - Commitments and Contingencies and Note 16 - Related Party Transactions for additional discussion).
+We have elected to be taxed as a real estate investment trust ("REIT") under the Internal Revenue Code of 1986, as amended (the "Code").
 Our qualification as a REIT depends on our ability to meet, on a continuing basis, various complex requirements under the Code relating to, among other things, the sources of our gross income, the composition and values of our assets, our distribution levels and the concentration of ownership of our capital stock.
 We believe that we are organized in conformity with the requirements for qualification as a REIT under the Code and our manner of operations enables us to meet the requirements for taxation as a REIT for federal income tax purposes.
 As a REIT, we will generally not be subject to federal income tax on the REIT taxable income that we currently distribute to our stockholders.
 If we fail to qualify as a REIT in any taxable year and do not qualify for certain statutory relief provisions, we will be subject to federal income tax at regular corporate rates.
-Even if we qualify as a REIT for federal income tax purposes, we may still be subject to some federal, state and local taxes on our income.
+Even if we qualify as a REIT for U.S. federal income tax purposes, we may still be subject to some federal, state and local taxes on our income.